- Balm, Lemon balm

 - Melissa officinalis

-Cave: not to be confused with “Melissa ex herba W5% Oleum” by Wala!
+Warning: not to be confused with “Melissa ex herba W5% Oleum” by WALA!

 In folk medicine, lemon balm is known for its nerve-soothing and antispasmodic effect and for strengthening circulation.